paragrajhans/PRA-HS/README.md

   - Add User Component that allows you to add a new user.
   - Update User Component that allows you to update an exsting user.
   - Dialog Content Component that has the dialog content.

+- Any changes made to the data is temporary.
+Once you refresh the page, all the users that you may hav created, deleted or updated will go away and data will be loaded from the json.

 - A Service that takes care of all the HTTP transactions.